drigberg/penguin_defender/README.md

 GAMEPLAY.6
 - [x] three flaps
 - [x] glide/sprint
-- [ ] allow more keys: F for stomp, G for glide
+- [x] allow more keys: F for stomp, G for glide
+- [x] use masks for ignoring collisions

+GAMEPLAY.DIFFICULT
 - [ ] splash damage on stomp attack: figure out how to destroy fixtures
+- [ ] fix bird-summoning bug

 GAMEPLAY.7
+- [x] use one map for all objects besides sprite
+- [x] rename sprite ==> hero to avoid naming confusing
-- [ ] males
+- [x] males huddle up in the center
-- [ ] males get dragged away by seals
+- [ ] males get killed by seals
+- [ ] use a map instead of if statements for collion resolution

+GAMEPLAY.8
 - [ ] detection for how many males have been lost / are still left
 - [ ] defined waves with level formula

-GAMEPLAY.8
+- [ ] display wave number
+- [ ] countdown between waves
+- [ ] restore males between waves

+GAMEPLAY.9
+- [ ] males get dragged away by seals
 - [ ] gulls can swoop
 - [ ] gulls can carry away males
 - [ ] seals get launched when stomped
 - [ ] gulls change color and fall when killed

-GAMEPLAY.9
+GAMEPLAY.10
+- [ ] figure out how masks REALLY work, and do that
 - [ ] Putin-on-a-Horse
 - [ ] post-wave movement